 Benefits: Prevents the CPU power-related components from overheating and causing the laptop to shut down when we lift power limits in the subsequent steps.

-- Apply the biggest pads first.
+- Cut out and put on the biggest pads first.

 - Reinstall the fan, battery, and heatsink.